πŸ““GRE General/Writing Guide

 Arts & Creativity

-Function of art, tradition vs. innovation, censorship, artistic freedom, the artist's responsibility
+Function of art, tradition vs. innovation, censorship, artistic freedom, the artist's responsibility to society

 Science & Progress